 Support burn survivors, as they face the challenges of recovery, rehabilitation, and reintegration.

-Whether caused by a house fire, scalding cooking fluid, or an insurgent’s explosive device – burn injuries can have devastating consequences.
+Whether caused by a house fire, scalding cooking fluid, or an insurgent’s explosive device – serious burn injuries have devastating consequences.
 Physical disfigurement and emotional scars make the recovery process a long and painful one.
 Although the “outside” scars require several complex surgeries, the “inside” scars are much more difficult to heal.

 We believe that Burn Camps are the best way to support young burn survivors, as they learn to cope with their new lives.
 In the course of 4 fun-filled days, campers build self-confidence, make new friends, and set the scars aside in favor of ballgames, drum circles, surf lessons and unforgettable camp experiences.

-Burn Camps have also been the subject of much academic research – numerous studies have demonstrated decreased isolation, improved self-esteem, improved teamwork, promotion of coping skills and improved social skills after burn camp participation.
+Burn Camps have also been the subject of much academic research – numerous peer reviewed studies have demonstrated decreased isolation, improved self-esteem, improved teamwork, promotion of coping skills and improved social skills after burn camp participation.

 The Burn Camps help children adjust to their altered self image.
 Laser therapy utilizes the most advanced technology and can greatly improve both physical appearances and functionality of scars and contractures.
 Our top priority is to make laser therapy available to children in resource challenged countries.